decentralyzd/.github/profile/README.md

 - **Autonomy**: Users have more control over their data, identities, and assets.
 - **Resilience**: Distributed systems can operate even when parts of the network fail.

-Together, let's build a truly decentralized future. 💻✨
+Let's build a truly decentralized future. 💻✨